Amy-2015

 The documentary wisely tells of her upbringing and her abandoned father, who later resurfaced in her life.
 Her mother, while decent, could not control Amy, who was full of life and energy.

-The main crux of the film, however, is to show her difficulty with fame- a sad, tried and true story of celebrities near and dear, artist types, who do not do well with the attention and adoration thrown their way and Amy Winehouse is no different.
+The main crux of the film, however, is to show her difficulty with fame, a sad, tried and true story of celebrities near and dear, artist types, who do not do well with the attention and adoration thrown their way and Amy Winehouse is no different.

 As her popularity grew, all she wanted was to be left alone, and, unfortunately, her life became very public, including her tumultuous relationship with her boyfriend who wound up in prison.

-The documentary itself, while informative, is also quite basic and I felt like I was given more of an overview of Winehouse’s life than a personal introspective.
-I did not feel like I received a true sense of her inner thoughts and dreams.
-Yes, she did not want to be famous and it bothered her, but I wanted to see more of the real Amy Winehouse.
+The documentary, while informative, is also quite basic and I felt like I was given more of an overview of Winehouse’s life than anything personal.
+I did not feel a sense of her inner thoughts and dreams.

-Amy is an adequate documentary about the life and times of Amy Winehouse and I finished the piece knowing more about her, but not nearly as much about her as I wished I had learned.
-A decent effort, but more would have been nice.
+Amy (2015) is an adequate documentary about the life and times of Amy Winehouse and I finished the piece knowing more about her, but not nearly as much about her as I wished I had learned.

-Oscar Nominations: Best Documentary-Feature (won)
+Oscar Nominations: 1 win-Best Documentary-Feature (won)

 Leave a Reply